RAKWireless/wisblock-node-red/display/rak14003-example/README.md

         - "/dev/gpiochip0:/dev/gpiochip0"
     networks:
       - node-red

+volumes:
+  node-red-data:

+networks:
+  node-red:
 ```

 To bring up the service, save the above file into a file called **docker-compose.yml**, and in the same directory, run `docker-compose up`.
 To stop the service, just press **ctrl+c** to exit and then run `docker-compose down` to stop the services defined in the Compose file, and also remove the networks defined.

-In the docker-compose file provided above, the --device can mount the device to the container, --group-add adds the I2C group (group id 998 in Rakpios) and the GPIO group((group id 998 in Rakpios) to run as.
+In the docker-compose file provided above, the --device can mount the device to the container, --group-add adds the I2C group (group id 998 in Rakpios) and the GPIO group((group id 997 in Rakpios) to run as.
 Notice that **998** and **997** in the compose file needs to be changed if you are not using Rakpios, it needs to match your system group setup.
 Before adding the node-red user to the matching group, you need to get the group number via running the command below on your host:

 ```
 cat /etc/group | grep i2c | awk -F: '{print $3}'